The Outlaws season 1— previously called The Offenders — is a thrilling BBC comedy that’s got some truly top-tier talent attached.

 - Gamba Cole (Soon Gone: A Windrush Chronicle) plays Christian, a young man who is struggling to raise his kid sister whilst he stays one step ahead of the notorious Bristol crime gang, the Brook Hill Crew.

-The Outlaws eye-catching cast doesn’t stop there, though!
-Richard E. Grant (Can You Ever Forgive Me?) will appear as the Earl, a local member of the landed gentry who is also Gabby’s father.
+The Outlaws' cast list only grew more impressive with the addition of Richard E. Grant (Can You Ever Forgive Me?) as the Earl, a local member of the landed gentry who is also Gabby’s father.
 Julia Davis (Sally4Ever) plays Rita, head of HR at Greg’s company.

 Additional cast includes Jessica Gunning (Back) as the Offenders’ Community Service Supervisor, Dolly Wells (Dracula) as Frank’s daughter, Margaret, Ian McElhinney (Game of Thrones) as John’s father, John, Nina Wadia (Goodness Gracious Me) as Rani’s mother, Shanthi, Aiyana Goodfellow as Esme and Charles Babalola as Malaki.

-Claes Bang (Dracula) is the most recent addition to the thriller.
-He plays Dean, a terrifying London gang boss who is after a debt owed by the titular offenders.
+Claes Bang (Dracula) also stars as Dean, a terrifying London gang boss who is after a debt owed by the titular offenders.